robotframework-thailand/robotframework-redislibrary/README.md

 # RedisLibrary

-`RedisLibrary` is a[Robot Framework](http://www.robotframework.org) test library which provides keywords for manipulating in-memory data stores in[Redis](https://redis.io/)
+`RedisLibrary` is a [Robot Framework](http://www.robotframework.org) test library which provides keywords for manipulating in-memory data stores in [Redis](https://redis.io/)

-[Redis](https://redis.io/)is an open-source software project (sponsored by Redis Labs[4]) that implements data structure servers.
+[Redis](https://redis.io/) is an open-source software project (sponsored by Redis Labs[4]) that implements data structure servers.
 It is networked, in-memory, and stores keys with optional durability.

 You can add, get, update and delete your data from Redis.
+The keywords are implemented using [redis-py](https://github.com/andymccurdy/redis-py)

 # Usage